8 Things First-Time Egg Donors Don’t Expect

 Reality #4: The Procedure

-Sure, you’ve read about it and know that doctors will extract your eggs from your body as part of the process, but actually doing it can come as a surprise.
+Sure, you’ve read about it and know that an IVF doctor will extract your eggs from your body as part of the process, but actually going through an egg retrieval is a medical procedure.
 Like any medical procedure, there is downtime and recovery.
-The egg retrieval process is quick, and recovery should only take a day or so, but you’ll need to be mindful of how your body feels after the retrieval, and some women are not prepared for that.
+The egg retrieval process is quick, and recovery should only take a day or so.
+You’ll need to be mindful of how your body feels after the retrieval and give yourself time to heal.

 Reality #5: Closure